tstehr/recipes/Pork_Ragù_over_Creamy_Polenta.md

 Pork can be cooked 5 days ahead.
 Let cool; cover and chill in sauce.

-Polenta and assembly: Bring 6 cups salted water to a boil in a large pot.
+Polenta and assembly: Bring water (4 times of polenta by volume) salted water to a boil in a large pot.
 Whisking constantly, gradually add polenta; reduce heat to medium-low.
 Cook, whisking often, until polenta is tender and creamy, 20–25 minutes (if polenta becomes too thick too soon, loosen mixture by adding more water and continue cooking).
-Add butter and ½ cup Parmesan to polenta and whisk until melted; season with salt and pepper.
+Add butter and Parmesan to polenta and whisk until melted; season with salt and pepper.

 Spoon polenta into bowls or onto a platter and top with pork.
 Scatter parsley and more Parmesan over top and drizzle with oil.